Skip to main content

 Best practices:

-• Start with simple whole-number comparisons before introducing larger ranges
+• Start with simple whole numbers before introducing fractions or decimals

 • Pair with Balance Scales Question blocks to create teach-then-assess sequences